bhky/targetran/README.md

 # What is Targetran?

-- A data augmentation library to assist object detection or image classification model training.
+- A light-weight data augmentation library to assist object detection or image classification model training.
-- Has simple Python API to transform both the images and the target rectangular bounding-boxes.
+- Has simple Python API to transform both the images and the target rectangular bounding-boxes with minimal configurations.
 - Use dataset-idiomatic approach for TensorFlow and PyTorch.

 ![example](docs/example.png)

-(Figure produced by the example code [here](examples/local/run_tf_dataset_local_example.py).
+(Figure produced by the example code [here](examples/local/run_tf_dataset_local_example.py).)
-The author owns the photos.)

 # Table of contents